Tech Specs & FAQs

-Single and multiple response MCQs.
-Supports negative points for incorrect answers.
+Yes, single and multiple response MCQs.
+Codio supports negative points for incorrect answers.

 Secondary faculty members can review the grading and assign a parallel grade.
 These grades can be reviewed to ensure grading consistency.

-If a class is LMS enabled, grades (auto graded and manual) can be transferred back to the LMS gradebook for the matching unit.
+Yes, if a class is LMS enabled, grades (auto-graded and manual) can be transferred back to the LMS gradebook for the matching unit.

 Run an auto grading script when the student has completed the assignment unit.
 It can also be triggered manually by the teacher to process an entire class.

 Yes, you can create classes of students and assign content and projects.

 Although Codio is a superb LMS for coding in its own right, we appreciate the need to integrate with LMS platforms.
 Our LTI integration gives your LMS full control and covers account creation, single sign on, LMS unit mapping and grade passthrough.